brontosaurusrex/brontosaurusrex.github.io/_posts/2024-10-07-Find-some-text-in-adobe-after-effects-binary-file.md

     -e b = encoding type is 16bit Unicode

 The rest should be clear from examples.
-Note: This will not find or display utf8 (or any multibyte char) correctly.
+Note: This will not find or display any multibyte chararacter correctly for unknown reasons.